Medkne/LabelNoise/README.md

 * SVM
 * Neural Network

 Two types of noise are distinguished : Feature Noise and Class Noise.
 In general, Class Noise is more harmful than Feature Noise.
-In the notebook we compare between this two types of noise for several models.
-For more infomation about Label Noise please read this paper :
+In the notebook we compare between these two types of noise for several models.
+For more information about Label Noise please read this paper :

 `Frénay, B., & Verleysen, M. (2013).
 Classification in the presence of label noise: a survey.
 IEEE transactions on neural networks and learning systems, 25(5), 845-869.`